14 Top Ski Resorts in Ontario, 2024/25

 Antoine Mountain

 Located near Mattawa and the Quebec border, Antoine Mountain is the newest ski hill on the Ontario ski scene.
-Closed and abandoned in 2000, the ski hill reopened in 2015 with a new chairlift, significant trail enhancements, a new rental center, and a renovated ski base lodge.
+First opened in 1975 and then closed and abandoned in 2000, the ski hill reopened in 2015 and has a quad chairlift, a rental center, and a 12,000-square-foot base lodge.

 Owing to its location, you can be assured of great snow, and with virtually no lift lines, you can expect to rack up an impressive number of runs.
 A terrain park offers an assortment of rails, ramps, and obstacles.